-Dear birds of paradise, today’s topic is for all creatives & freelancers out there, people who work from home, and who juggle different projects at the same time.
-We’ll be talking Deep Work and time-blocking, the method of planning and organization I’ve adopted, as explained by my friend Theodora Petra, the happy one on the picture.
+Today’s topic is for you, creatives & freelancers who work from home, and who juggle different projects at the same time.
+We’ll be talking Deep Work and time-blocking, the method of planning and organization I’ve adopted, as explained by my friend Theodora Petra, the happy one in the picture above.

-Miracles exist.
-Yes, my friends, they do.
-Miracles come at a moment when we’re ready to receive them, and for this one, I was more than ready.
-I became – or I am becoming – a structured person: someone who plans her workdays and follows through.
-If you’ve known me personally, now you believe in miracles too (you’re welcome.)
-If you don’t, but you saw this one coming because it seems to fit who I am today, that’s true as well.
+Miracles exist, I guess, and for this one, – getting structured – I was more than ready.
+I became someone who plans her workdays and follows through.
+If you’ve known me personally, now you believe in miracles too.

 My entering into the realm of the organized was long overdue.
-Necessity (really) is the mother of invention, so I made it.
-I am a multi-channel content creator who manages different platforms (blog + youtube + newsletter + socials) and who’s writing a book, and who wants to read, and do yoga and be an overall functional human being who’s there for herself and her loved ones.
-I don’t have to do all of it, I chose to do all of it because doing different things comes natural to me.
-I knew the profession suited me, but in order to make it work I realized I’d have to develop that which many people call discipline.
-After years of using the “go with the flow” approach, I was constantly crashing (like a wave) against the same difficulties.
+Necessity is the mother of invention, so I made it.
+I am a multi-channel content creator who manages different platforms (blog + youtube + newsletter + socials) and who’s writing a book, but also wants to be an overall functional human being.
+Doing different things comes natural to me.
+I know I have a wide pool of interests but in order to make it all work I realized I’d have to develop that which many people call discipline.
+After years of a “go with the flow” approach, I was constantly crashing against the same difficulties.
 Lack of motivation struck, or self-doubt did, or something happened in my personal life that challenged my emotional balance and all my projects went into hibernation for an undetermined period of time.
 Which, in turn, made me feel worse, and made me procrastinate more, and doubt myself more, and feel more depressed.
 Ugh.
 All the fun stuff.

 The road to getting organized was long, but there was a critical moment that helped me get my shit together: when I filmed this video with my friend Theodora Petra about her method of organization and planning.
 Deep Work and time-blocking were concepts she introduced me to.
 By that time I had already developed some core routines, which were very helpful in structuring my days as a freelancer working from home.